 The old man bowed again and led the Maharani, Surya, Fenris and the driver towards the warehouse and the berthed freighter.
-The man at the refuelling gantry cut a distinctive figure with his hairless head and bushy beard, but his fierce stare of suspicion as he wiped his hands upon his dirty blue overalls was enough for Fenris to reach into his pocket for the reassuring lump of the gun.
-A shadow moved to the door of the ship's cargo bay and Fenris gave a sly smirk as he saw the figure of a young Indian girl.
+The man at the refuelling gantry cut a distinctive figure with his hairless head and bushy beard.
+His fierce stare of suspicion as he wiped his hands upon his dirty blue overalls was enough for Fenris to reach into his pocket for the reassuring lump of the gun.
+A shadow moved in the doorway of the ship’s cargo bay.
+Fenris gave a sly smirk as he saw the figure of a young Indian girl.

-"This is Quirinus," the old man said.
-"Captain of freighter Platypus."
+“This is Quirinus,” the old man said.
+“Captain of the freighter Platypus.”